 - protective clothing, sunscreen, hat and sunglasses to protect yourself from the sun

 When packing, check your camping equipment and supplies are not contaminated with soil, ants, insets, rats, mice or plant seeds.
 Non-native introductions will permanently alter island ecology and could impact on future camping or visiting opportunities.

 Curtis Island National Park and Conservation Park are open 24 hours a day.
 For your safety, drive and walk in daylight hours only.

 Camping permits are required for camping in the national park and fees apply.
 Visitor numbers are limited to ensure a quality experience.
 You will need to book your site and purchase your permit in advance.
 Display your camping tag prominently on your tent—there are fines for camping without it.

 Commercial photography permits are required if you intend to sell any photographs taken of the national park or conservation park.
 Organised event permits are required for organised group activities that may interfere with general public use.
 Commercial activity permits are required for any commercial activities.
-Contact us for further information.
+View permits and fees for further information.